RupakMukherjee/TARA/documentation.md

 # User Manual

 TARA user manual is coming soon!
 Stay tuned!

+Here is an overview of how two dimensional weakly compressible hydrodynamic solver works!
 ```
 !
 This is an OPENMP Parallel Benchmarked Compressible Viscous Neutral Fluid code,
 ! using Pseudo-Spectral Method with Multiple Time Solvers.